Asymptotic cones of Lie groups and cone equivalences: Cone equivalences between Lie groups

 Clearly $|v|_{G/R}\preceq |v|$, so we obtain the inequality $\preceq$.

 From the projection $G\to G/R$, we get $|v|_{G/R}\preceq |rv|$.
 On the other hand $|r|\le |rv|+|v|$.
 Now $|v|\preceq |v|_{G/R}$ by Lemma \ref{compnorm}.
 So $|rv|\succeq |r|+|v|_{G/R}$. \end{proof}

-Consider the action of $H$ on $\mkr$ (it is wary here to distinguish the Lie group and its Lie algebra), given by restriction of the adjoint representation.
+It is wary here to distinguish the Lie group and its Lie algebra.
+Thus denote by $\mkr$ the Lie algebra of $R$ and consider the action of $H$ on $\mkr$, given by restriction of the adjoint representation.
 It is given by a homomorphism $\alpha$ from $H$ to the automorphism group of the Lie algebra $\mkr$, which is an algebraic group.
 This action is triangulable, and we can write in a natural way, for every $h\in H$, $\alpha(h)=\beta(h)u(h)$ where $\beta$ is the diagonal part and $u(h)$ is the unipotent part; both are Lie algebra automorphisms of $\mkr$ (view this by taking the Zariski closure of $\alpha(H)$, which can be written in the form $DU$ with $D$ a maximal split torus and $U$ the unipotent radical), and $\beta$ defines a continuous action of $H$ on $\mkr$.
 Note that this action is trivial on $[H,H]$ and hence on $W$.

 As $H$ is nilpotent, we can decompose $\mkr$ into characteristic subspaces for the $\alpha$-action; this way we see in particular that $u$ is an action as well (this strongly relies on the fact that $H$ is nilpotent and connected).
-In such a decomposition, we see that the matrix entries of $u(h)$, for $h\in H$, are polynomially bounded in terms of $|h|$ (more precisely, $\le C|h|^k$, where $C$ is a constant (depending only on $G$ and the choice once and for all of a basis adapted to the characteristic subspaces) and $k+1$ is the dimension of $\mkr$).
+In such a decomposition, we see that the matrix entries of $u(h)$, for $h\in H$, are polynomially bounded in terms of $|h|$ (more precisely, $\le C|h|^k$, where $C$ is a constant (depending only on $G$ and the choice once and for all of a basis adapted to the characteristic subspaces) and $k+1$ is the dimension of $\mkr$.

 Now define $A(h)$, $B(h)$, resp. $U(h)$, as the automorphism of $R$ whose tangent map is $\alpha(h)$, $\beta(h)$, resp. $u(h)$.
 Note that $\alpha(h)$ is the left conjugation by $h$ in $R$.
 Then $B$ provides a new action of $H$ on $R$.
 We consider the group $R\rtimes H/W$ defined by the action $B$.
 We write it by abuse of notation $R\rtimes V$, identifying $V$, as a group, to $H/W$.